Rebecca Perry, MA, LMHC (Staff Therapist):

 As a therapist, she practices a person-centered approach and applies a range of techniques including verbal therapy, CBT, mindfulness, expressive arts therapy, and play therapy depending on a person's needs and preferences.
 She also believes building an authentic connection with clients allows them to feel more grounded, self-aware, and able to have deeper and more meaningful relationships with themselves and other people in their lives.

 In addition to The Artful Life, Natalie is also an adjunct professor in the Psychology Department at Endicott College.
 She holds a Master’s Degree in Expressive Arts Therapy and Counseling Psychology from Lesley University.
 She is also trained in Trauma Focused Cognitive Behavioral Therapy (TF-CBT), The Incredible Years and RainbowDance.
-She is a Level One Certified Trauma-Informed Art Therapist and is currently pursuing certification in EMDR.
+She is a Level One Certified Trauma-Informed Art Therapist and trained in EMDR.

 email@example.com, 978-548-6288, ext.
 1